-Step Out of Your Comfort Zone
+Step Out Of Your Comfort Calzone

-By: Rachel Rosenthal
+By Rachel Rosenthal

 I came to Miami University as a shy, quiet girl.
 I had heard stories about college and listened to people's advice, but I really had no idea what to expect.
-I am an only child, so I didn't have older siblings to share their experiences with me.
-I had always been someone who was up for a new challenge, and boy, was I in for something I had never experienced before.
+I am an only child, so I did not have older siblings to share their experiences with me.
+I had always been one who was up for a new challenge, and boy, was I in for something I had never experienced before.
 I quickly latched on to a few people I thought could be potential friends and knew I needed to join a club or get involved in some way on campus.
 My dad works for an advertising agency, so I thought Miami University's Advertising Club would be a good fit for me as I already had some knowledge of the advertising world.
 Nervous and unsure, I attended my first meeting a few months into school.
 I sat in the very back and quietly observed the people around me and the happenings of the meeting.
-This is the story of how I experienced personal growth by stepping out of my comfort zone.
+This is a story of personal growth due to stepping out of my comfort zone.

 Over the next year, I attended the Advertising Club's meetings and began to feel more at ease.
 Every year, the club puts together a team to work on a project for the National Student Advertising Competition.
 The National Student Advertising Competition (NSAC) is competition that provides college students the real-world experience of creating a strategic advertising/marketing/media campaign for a corporate client.
 The client we were assigned was Ocean Spray.
 My team and I worked on the project for six months to produce a final plans book.
-When it came time to pick who would present our plans book to the judges at the district competition in Cleveland, OH, the quiet, shy girl in me was screaming, "NO WAY", but there was another part of me urging myself to go for it.
+It was time to pick who would present our plans book to the judges at the district competition in Cleveland, Ohio.
+The quiet, shy girl in me was screaming "NO WAY," but there was another part of me urging me to go for it.
 I hesitantly volunteered to be one of the presenters for our team.
-I soon found myself in a car with three other people who had nothing in common with one other besides the fact that we were passionate about our project.
+I soon found myself in a car with three other people who all really had nothing in common with one other besides the fact that we were passionate about the project.
 Needless to say, I was in for a long four-hour car ride.

-My teammates and I arrived in Cleveland, OH with butterflies in our stomachs.
-We had less than twenty-four hours until we had to present our project to the judges.
+My teammates and I arrived in Cleveland with butterflies in our stomachs.
+We had less than 24 hours until we had to present our project to the judges.
 We put our bags in our hotel rooms and got to work.
 We set up camp in one of the conference rooms and began to practice our presentation.
 We ran through our slideshow time and time again, stopping to critique one another.
 One of my team members, Andrew, provided comic relief during those long hours, and my other team member, Liz, brought enough snacks to last us a week.
 While practicing late into the night was tiring, it was a good bonding experience for the four of us and is something I will never forget.